 Perhaps it's time to admit that baby showers are becoming a thing of the past.
 A baby shower is a near relic of an event.
-Sure, we tried to press the envelope with the co-educational baby showers.
+Sure, we tried to press the envelope with the co-ed baby showers.
 Though, let’s face it, inviting guys to a function that was really designed for a single-sex function—it just doesn’t work well.
 So, what’s next?
 The gender reveal party.

 This newest craze is actually a pretty simple idea: You host a party with everyone you want to invite, regardless of their gender, and celebrate together as you reveal the sex of your baby.